 Predictive Equipment Maintenance

-Location: Redwood City, Calif.
+Location: Redwood City, California

-How it’s using IoT in retail: Machinery supplier C3 uses IoT-enabled AI and machine learning to identify failures proactively by employing dynamic algorithms that analyze sensor data, SCADA data, asset management systems — even technician notes and weather — to predict failure well in advance and learn from that failure to fine-tune its future predictions.
+How it’s using IoT in retail: Machinery supplier C3 AI uses IoT-enabled AI and machine learning to identify failures proactively by employing dynamic algorithms that analyze sensor data, SCADA data, asset management systems — even technician notes and weather — to predict failure well in advance and learn from that failure to fine-tune its future predictions.